SoftUni-Internal/interactive-content/EN/05-Reflection-and-Annotations/04-Access-Modifiers.md

 email must be private!
 name must be private!
 webAddress must be private!
-getWebAddress have to be public! getZip have to be public! setEmail have to be private!
+getWebAddress must be public!
+getZip must be public!
+setEmail must be private!
 [/output]
 [/test]
 [/tests]